How often do you breed? How do I get on your wait list?

 Puppies are born and raised in our home and underfoot, where they receive all the same love and life experience as all the other dogs in our house.
 When born, pups are closesly monitored to ensure they are always comfortable health and eating well.
 This means that one of us is always beside the whelping box (day and night) for at least the first three weeks!

 To help ensure solid minds and bodies, we regularly handle our puppies and use ENS (early neurological stimulation) from the time they are born.
+We then start raising puppies on a modified puppy culture protocol.
 Visitors are strictly controlled until at least their first vaccinations.
-We then encourage
+We then encourage visits as our scheule allows.

 Are puppies registered?